 The ‘Psychedelic Studies Research Program’ (PSRP) was established at the University of Toronto Mississauga in 2020.
 The PSRP seeks to enhance our understanding of psychedelics through rigorous studies and through collaborations with other research groups and industry partners.

-At present, the team at the PSRP are planning to conduct a double-blind randomized controlled trial investigating the benefits and drawbacks of microdosing psilocybin.
+At present, the team at the PSRP is planning to conduct a double-blind randomized controlled trial investigating the benefits and drawbacks of microdosing psilocybin.

 In response to the fallout from the COVID-19 pandemic, a research group at Vancouver Island University (VIU) have been awarded funding from the Canadian Institutes of Health Research for the exploration of psychedelic therapies for front-line workers.